 Numerous important discoveries were made at the 2.1-meter.
 It first detected very distant clouds of hydrogen gas between galaxies, known as the Lyman-alpha forest.
 It observed the first example of gravitational lensing (as predicted by Einstein) and the first pulsating white dwarf star.
 Research into the rotation rate of spiral galaxies that began at the 2.1-meter eventually led to our current understanding of the existence of dark matter in the Universe.

-This tour begins at 1:30 pm in the Visitor Center and proceeds up the hill to the telescope.
+This tour occurs Monday through Friday only and begins at 1:30 pm in the Visitor Center and proceeds up the hill to the telescope.
 Weighing in at nearly 300 tons, the 4-m is the largest optical telescope on Kitt Peak and is one of the most scientifically productive telescopes in the world.

 Seeing first light in 1973, the Mayall 4-Meter Telescope was the 2nd largest in the world at that time.
 It remains the largest telescope on Kitt Peak.
 The 180 feet story telescope is easily visible from Tucson, 55 miles to the northeast.

 For over 40 years the Mayall has been involved in cutting-edge astronomical research, most notably in understanding the size and large-scale structure of the visible universe.
-Currently much of its time is spent in research on exoplanets (planets that orbit stars other than the Sun).
-Future plans for the telescope involve a multi-year dedicated research project that hopes to unlock some of the secrets of dark energy.
+It has also been used in research on exoplanets (planets that orbit stars other than the Sun).
+We have commenced major reconstruction for the telescope to undertake a very exciting, multi-year dedicated research project to unlock some of the secrets of dark energy.
+A unique spectrometer is also being developed for the telescope to allow it to quickly obtain the spectra of 5,000 objects simultaneously.
+You can track some of the construction activities at this YouTube site.

 Before the age of telescopes and clocks, telling the time of day was difficult.
 The ancient astronomers discovered the regularity of the motion of the Sun.
 They also discovered the seasons, so important to agriculture.
 By sticking a vertical pole in the ground they noticed the daily changing of the length and position of the pole's shadow.
 This eventually resulted in sundials, which became clocks for telling the time of day.